patr1ck410/1340Project/README.md

    If there are more than one player who didn't fold, the game will continue.
    Otherwise, the only remaining player will win.

-4. Three community cards are revealed in the first round, another one in the second round, and the      last one in the third round.
+5. Three community cards are revealed in the first round, another one in the second round, and the last one in the third round which is the final round.

-5. At the end, all remaining players will show their two hidden cards to determine the winner.
+6. At the end, all remaining players will show their two hidden cards to determine the winner.

 Calculating Winnings: